unrealutkarsh/appsforhere/README.md

 * PAYPAL_APP_ID - The OAuth appId for PayPal, which needs certain scopes enabled (see the code)
 * PAYPAL_APP_SECRET - The app secret for the PAYPAL_APP_ID
-* PAYPAL_RETURN_URL - The return URL for the app identified by PAYPAL_APP_ID
+* PAYPAL_RETURN_URL - The return URL for the app identified by PAYPAL_APP_ID (e.g. https://www.mysite.com/oauth/return)
-* PPS_USERNAME - The old-style three factor PayPal auth username for classic API calls
-* PPS_PASSWORD - The old-style three factor PayPal auth password for classic API calls
-* PPS_SIGNATURE - The old-style three factor PayPal auth signature for classic API calls
+* NEWRELIC_APP, NEWRELIC_KEY - the app name and key for New Relic monitoring
 * MAILGUN_KEY - The MailGun API key for email notifications
 * TWILIO_AUTH, TWILIO_SID and TWILIO_NUM - The Twilio API authentication and phone number information